rjhilgefort/geocoder-cli/README.md

 ## Notes

 - NOTE: I did end up using one dependency, `dotenv`, to make environment variables easier to deal with.
-- TODO: Need a lot more tests- ran out of time and had to abandon TDD on.
+- TODO: Need a lot more tests- ran out of time and had to abandon TDD.

 ## Roadmap / TODO
 - Write tests.